sepnaZare/FunctionSignatureComparer/ReadMe.md

 	git clone https://github.com/sepnaZare/FunctionSignatureComparer

 ### 2. Run the dll File
-by command line, change your directory to PublicOutput folder that is available in this path of the main repository: ./FunctionSignatureComparer/FunctionSignatureComparer/bin/Release/PublishOutput
+In command line, change your directory to PublicOutput folder that is available in this path of the repository:

+	cd ~/FunctionSignatureComparer/FunctionSignatureComparer/bin/Release/PublishOutput

 then You can run the FunctionSignatureComparer.dll file with the following command:

-	dotnet FunctionSignatureComparer.dll "$gitRepositoriesPath"
+	dotnet FunctionSignatureComparer.dll "$inputGitRepositoriesPath"

-The $gitRepositoriesPath is the absolute path of Java-Based git repository that you want to check its situation about adding parameters.
+The $inputGitRepositoriesPath is the absolute path of Java-Based git repository that you want to check its situation about adding parameters.
 This path must have .git directory so be sure that you clone the repository.

+## Results

+The results are saved in the $inputGitRepositoriesPath folder path in Results.csv file.

 # Test Cases That Have Been Tested #